 Before you get started, it is important to prepare your floor, calculate the correct quantity of tiles to buy, and place the key tile.
 In addition, when tiling a wooden sub-floor, you need to buy a flexible floor tile adhesive.
 Choosing the best floor tile adhesive should not worry you, because in recent years, manufacturers have introduced new adhesives designed to work with the expanded array of tiles.
 As a rule, it does not pay to use a cheap adhesive, because more expensive products have technologically formulas that give better adhesion.

 If you have used hardening adhesives, do not start grouting for at least 24 hours after fixing.
 You can choose between powdered grout for mixing with water, or pre-mixed.
 Make sure you also have products, such as silicone sealant and cartridge gun.
 Additionally, have tools, such as spreader, grout float, spirit level, rubber mallet, sponge, soft cloths, and tile spacers, file, marker and cutter.
 Your protective kit should contain knee pads, dust mask, and safety goggles.
-I've always wondered about fitting a bath tub but then found an article that helped me.

 Now, it is time to install underlayment to provide the essential strength and rigidity, which will prevent any movement of wood underneath your tiles.
 Usually, tiles are installed atop backer board, which is particularly for use on bathroom floors because it is impervious to water.
 First, use a carbide scoring tool to cut the sheets to size, and then use construction adhesive to glue the pieces in place.
 For added stiffness, install two pieces of plywood each half the total thickness of the underlayment you want.
 And once the underlayment has been glued down and properly nailed in place, use floor leveler to fill any cracks and gaps.